mochi/mochikit/doc/rst/MochiKit/Signal.rst

     // myFunc.apply(myObject) will be called when 'flash' signalled.
-    // You can access myObject from within myFunc as 'this'. connect(myObject, 'flash', myFunc);
+    // You can access myObject from within myFunc as 'this'. var ident = connect(myObject, 'flash', myFunc);

-    // You may disconnect with disconnect() and the same parameters.
+    // You may disconnect with the return value from connect disconnect(ident);

     // Signal can take parameters.
 These will be passed along to the connected
     // functions.